Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Numerical examples

 \subsection{Multimodal distributions}

-Lastly, we consider a multimodal example.
-Efficient Langevin sampling of distributions that are not strongly log-concave is an active area of research.
+We consider a multimodal example.
+Efficient Langevin sampling of not strongly log-concave distributions is an active area of research.
 In contrast to the previous examples, we only take note of some qualitative features and challenges of the method for sampling from distributions with multiple modes.
 The target distribution is a mixture of four Gaussians with means located at $(-4,-4),(4,-4),(-4,4),(4,4)$ all with identity covariance matrices.
 The weights for each Gaussian are $w_1 = 0.337, w_2 = 0.050, w_3 = 0.284, w_4 = 0.328$.
-In Figure \ref{fig:multimodaltarget} we plot the training samples and the density of the target distribution.
+In Figure \ref{fig:multimodaltarget} we plot the training samples and the density of the target.

 Two maps are learned adaptively with \texttt{ATM} using $N = 200$ and $N = 2000$ samples \cite{baptista2022atm, baptista2020adaptive}.
 When applying TMULA with the learned maps, we often observed that the method would still get stuck in certain modes of the target distribution despite the fact that the learned map would push the samples to what appears to be a unimodal distribution.
 In Figure \ref{fig:multimodalpushforward}, we show the pushforward samples through the learned maps with $N = 200$ and $N = 2000$ training samples.
 Notice that while the scatterplot of samples pushed forward through the learned maps looks quite normal and unimodal, the pushforward \textit{densities} have separatrices that make it difficult for TMULA to transition between the multiple modes.
 More samples can reduce these separations; the $N =2000$ case shows reduced intensity of the separatrices.